 The Michigan shore slowly disappeared below the stern of the Ranger III and the skies remained clear.
 Winds were favorable for our five-hour voyage across Lake Superior to Isle Royale National Wilderness Park.
-It was a beautiful day on Lake Superior and our excitement grew as the headlands of Isle Royale took shape off our bow.
+It was a beautiful day and our excitement grew as the headlands of Isle Royale took shape off our bow.

 Our trip to Isle Royale was curated by the Natural Resources Foundation of Wisconsin (NRF) in cooperation with Door County Nature and Travel.
 Paul Regnier, our tour leader, is an experienced naturalist and excellent communicator/teacher, and he has completed over 20 trips to Isle Royale.